mvarrone/machine-learning-specialization/course_2-advanced-learning-algorithms/week2/03-Activation Functions/README.md

 $$a_2^{[1]} = g(z) = g(\vec{w}_2^{[1]} \cdot \vec{x} + b_2^{[1]})$$

-to calculate the activation of that 2nd hidden unit estimating awareness where g was the sigmoid function and just goes between 0 and 1.
+to calculate the activation of that 2nd hidden unit in layer 1 estimating awareness where g was the sigmoid function and just goes between 0 and 1.

-If you want to allow $a_{2}^{[1]}$ to potentially take on much larger positive values, we can instead swap in a different activation function.
+If you want to allow $a_{2}^{[1]}$ to potentially take on much larger positive values we can instead swap in a different activation function.

 ## Another activation function: ReLU